 Alexander Norman is Director of Music at Holy Trinity Church, Coventry.
 He holds a Master of Music degree from Royal Birmingham Conservatoire, where he studied Choral Conducting with Paul Spicer.
-Prior to this, Alex was an undergraduate student and organ scholar at Royal Holloway College, University of London where he accompanied the Chapel Choir for weekly services, broadcasts on BBC Radio 2 and 3 (Choral Evensong), and a recording of music by Rihards Dubra on the Hyperion label.
+Before this, Alex was an undergraduate student and organ scholar at Royal Holloway College.
+He accompanied the Chapel Choir for weekly services and Broadcasts on BBC Radio 2 and 3 (Choral Evensong).
+Alex also accompanied recording of music by Rihards Dubra on the Hyperion label.

 He has played the organ for the choir in many prestigious cathedrals and churches.
 These include Evensongs at St. Paul’s Cathedral (London), St. George’s Chapel (Windsor), Washington National Cathedral and St. John the Divine Cathedral (New York).
 In addition, Alex has given organ recitals at Birmingham and Coventry Cathedrals as well as in local churches.
 He studied the organ with Rupert Gough and Alistair Reid.